marcusgia2505/classsExGameInstructions/docs/020_Run_a_ready-made_game.rst

     Hint: If you play a game with large groups, it can happen that participants take some time until they make their decision.
 You should wait for a while but then terminate the input phase and carry on if the added value of more input is fairly small.

+- If you accidentally close the browser, no problem.
+Just open it again.
+Normally you should be still logged in.
+Otherwise just log in again.

+- In case you want to logout all participants, just press the logout all participants button in the "course data" section.

+- Note that there is no way back if you continue to feedback or next round/session.

+- If your game has several rounds / stages, make sure to stay in the first round long enough, as this is where participants are matched.

 End the Game
 ------------